dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 1. Click *Generate* to run the process.
 This will take ~50 minutes.
 1. Once the LOD generation complete message has appeared, close xLODGen.

-The generated files needs to be manually moved to the output folder.
+The generated files needs to be manually moved from the output folder.
 Cut and paste the files from the LOD generation output folder(... \Modding\Tools\xLODGen\xLODGen_Output\) to the empty mod folder *xLODGen_Output* and activate it.

 Deactivate the following mods: